Preston railway station: Electrification

 In 1970, approval was given to electrify the rest of the West Coast Main Line from Weaver Junction through Preston to Glasgow Central.
 Electric trains began serving Preston in 1973.
 This was accompanied by new signals on the line and a power signal box was constructed north of the station close by Fylde Junction.
-Electrification over run also took place at this junction to facilitate electrification to Blackpool at a later date- although in the event it would be over forty years before the Blackpool line was electrified.
+An electrification over run also took place at this junction to facilitate electrification to Blackpool at a later date, although it would be over forty years before the Blackpool line was electrified.

 Special features

 A free buffet for servicemen was provided at the station during both World Wars.
 The Preston Station Free Buffet Association served free hot drinks, biscuits and buns and sold sandwiches at cost price to anyone in uniform 24 hours a day for the duration of the First World War.
 Four hundred women working 12-hour shifts served over 3 million men between 1915 and 1919.
 12 million cups of tea were served between 1939 and 1945.
 It was funded by subscription and had its own marked crockery.
 The station was on a major north–south route for troops.
 There are three commemorative plaques related to the First World War buffet in the waiting room on platforms 3 and 4, the former site of WWI buffet.
 One of the drama segments of the televised Preston Passion of 2012 was set in the First World War servicemen's buffet.
 The Second World War buffet was located in the southern building further down platforms 5&6 (now platforms 3&4).

-One of the catenary stanchions on platform 4 is notably better kept than others, and carries a small plaque detailing the visit of Queen Elizabeth II on 7 May 1974, after the completion of electrification of tracks north of the point where it stands.
+One of the catenary stanchions on platform 4 is notably better kept than others; it carries a small plaque detailing the visit of Queen Elizabeth II on 7 May 1974, after the completion of electrification of tracks north of the point where it stands.
 This was significant because it marked the completion of the total electrification of the West Coast Main Line.